Difficult Conversations At Work [Handled In 5 Simple Steps]

 Difficult conversations can’t be avoided.

-Five Top Tips For Dealing With Them
+Five Top Tips To Deal With Them

 It is one thing to know the effects of having a difficult conversation with an employee.

-An assertive management style is essential to deal with these sorts of conversations.
+But it is another to know how to handle one, an assertive management style is essential to deal with these conversations.

-1. Plan the conversation
+1. Plan The Conversation

 Be careful not to ambush somebody with negative information on the spot.